Unit 0: Environment Setup

 - WARNING: DO NOT rename the connection

-3.5 Manual Activation (Required)
+3.5 Manual Activation (If Needed)

-- For each recipe:
+For each affected recipe:

-- Click the recipe name
+- Click the recipe name to open its detail page

 3.6 Configure Stripe Connection (Optional)